-As they were approaching the main gate to the Belgrade Fair, Aleksandar was thinking about the way his mother had wrapped him up firmly with a thick scarf saying that one could never trust Baba Marta , еven in April, while they were leaving the flat.
-When he asked his father who Baba Marta was, father just laughed heartily and waved off.
+As they approached the main gate of the Belgrade Fair, Aleksandar was thinking about the way his mother had wrapped him up firmly with a thick scarf.
+She said that one could never trust Baba Marta , еven in April, while they were leaving the flat.
+He asked his father who Baba Marta was but his father just laughed heartily and brushed it off.

 “Come on, forget about Baba Marta or apples and oranges now, look at this!
 This is the future, this is the gate to Europe for our Belgrade.” he said, pointing to the main gate of the Belgrade Fair.

 “One day you and your children will live in a much better world, in a world in which men will use industry, science and technology to make everybody’s lives better!
 And here, at this very spot, Belgrade becomes a part of that future.
 I am lucky to be living in these times and to have seen this, and you, my son, are even luckier for this is how your future will be.”
 Father spoke deeply inspired.

 “Europe, my son, this is Europe!” he shook his head and sighed deeply as he walked along.

 The whole city was decorated in splendid lights, the most important buildings were lit with spotlights and King Aleksandar’s bridge particularly shone, glistening in special lights that led towards the fair.
 As they were entering the fair, Aleksandar was impressed by father’s enthusiasm and looked solemnly and proudly at the flags of various countries that were fluttering above each pavilion.